Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

         100 from the complex topology file and the corresponding residues in either the ligand and/or receptor topology files.

-        Suppost that we can have the following sequence: A:LEU:5, A:GLY:6:A, A:THR:6:B, A:SER:6:C A:ASP:6D, A:ILE:7
+        Let's suppose that we can have the following sequence: - A:LEU:5 - A:GLY:6:A - A:THR:6:B - A:SER:6:C -
+        A:ASP:6:D - A:ILE:7

+        with the format `CHAIN`:`RESNAME`:`RESNUMBER`:`INSERTION_CODE`

         === "Right notation"